Lesson 4: Creating a Chart Report

 - Type Sum_AnnualSalesbyRegion_AbbreviationName in the Enter Summary Name dialog box and select OK to create the summary.

-Next, we use the Layout screen of the Chart Wizard dialog box to add titles to the chart.
+Next we will use the Layout screen of the Chart Wizard dialog box to add titles to the chart.
 The Layout screen provides options for customizing the layout of a chart, for example, you can hide some chart elements such as the legend and wall, set the offset of the category and series axes, and so on.

 - Select Next to go to the Style screen and select Classic from the style list.

-- Select Finish to create the chart report and the report shows as follows in the design view.
+- Select Finish to create the chart report and the report shows as follows in the design view:

 - Select the View tab to view this chart.
 Designer displays it as follows: